mobiah/DynaPostyMV-WP-Plugin/readme.txt

 A: Any field you see in the grid which is not bold, is editable.
 Just click it to edit.

-Q: Why are some of the rows blue?
+Q: Why is the first row blue?

-A: The blue rows are special.
-The "shortcode" row contains all the shortcodes you will use in your Post/Page content.
-If the shortcode in this row is "location", then in your Posts/Pages, you would enter [location].
-But don't worry.
-There will be a dynaposty button which helps you insert the codes automatically.
+A: The blue row is the Default row.
 The "Default Values" row is what will will be replaced when DynaPosty doesn't recognize the URL Variable Value, or the URL Variable just isn't in the URL at all.
+For that reason, you can not delete this row.

 == Upgrade Notice ==